-With regard to the relationship between individuals and time and space, there is the well-known philosophical distinction between endurants and processes.
-An endurant is an individual that exists in time, but cannot be described as having temporal parts or phases; hence it is entirely present at every time-boundary of its existence and it persists through time.
-Processes, on the other hand, are extended in time; they unfold in time.
+With regard to the relationship between individuals and time and space, there is the well-known philosophical distinction between endurants and perdurants.
+An endurant is an individual that exists in time, but cannot be described as having temporal parts or phases; hence it is entirely present at every time-point of its existence and it persists through time.
+Perdurants, on the other hand, are extended in time and cannot be wholly present at a time-point.
+The definition of endurant and perdurant is based on [?], [?], and [?] where the notion of persistence is analysed and discussed.